-During the fiscal year ended September 30, 2021, total assets and liabilities increased by approximately \$3.7 million and \$3.3 million, respectively, over the prior fiscal year.
-The increase in total assets is due to the increase in capital assets related to infrastructure construction and the increase in liabilities is due to the increase in amounts due to developer related to construction paid by the Developer on behalf of the District.
+During the fiscal year ended September 30, 2022, total assets increased by approximately \$3.5 million over while liabilities decreased by approximately \$7 million from over the prior fiscal year.
+The increase in total assets is due to a significant amount of Intergovernmental revenue related to infrastructure construction.
+The decrease in liabilities is due to decrease in amounts due to Developer.